code-ops-show/transponder/README.md

     $ rails g transponder:install application

+or
+    $ rails g transponder:install application --full

+You may be wondering whats the difference between the one with ```--full``` and the one without

+Basically there are 2 types of transponder apps basic one and a full one.
+A full one will give you models / collection / views / templates as well as transponder's own basic primitives.This means you can integrate backbone's primitives into transponder.
+So if your planning on doing very complex client side stuff and would like to use backbone as well use the ```--full``` flag to generate all the right folders.

 ### Presenters
 Presenter's jobs are to take the response from the server usually html fragment that is rendered by rails and output it to the screen.
 The reason why we have presenters is so that we can do things to the content before outputting it.